Tinche/incant/docs/tutorial.md

     return "nice"
 ```

-You don't feel particularly challenged, as _incant_ support async context managers out of the box and the only thing you need to do is:
+You don't feel particularly challenged, as _incant_ supports async context managers out of the box and the only thing you need to do is:

 ```python
 incanter.register_by_type(TaskGroup, is_context_manager="async")